Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Confused by all the Skin Color Names?
 Watch the video below!

-Learn more about Olive Skin Tone Ethnicity
+Learn More About Olive Skin Tone Ethnicity

 The Mediterranean

-Olive skin tones are most common in people in countries lining the Mediterranean sea.
-This includes parts of Southern Europe, Northern Africa and Eastern Asia.
+Olive skin tones are most common in people in countries lining the Mediterranean Sea.
+This includes parts of Southern Europe, Northern Africa, and Eastern Asia.

 Some examples: